A fully rendered version of this vignette with figures is available at https://doi-usgs.github.io/nhdplusTools/articles/drainage_area_estimation.html.

 Brazos River, West Texas

-Arid/ephemeral connectivity basin (USGS 08116650).
+Arid/ephemeral connectivity basin (USGS streamgage 08116650).
 Transmission losses and disconnected uplands create large differences between total and contributing drainage area.

 Drainage Area Boundaries